 Here is an example of some early research:

 At Arizona State University, 21 people with diabetes or pre-diabetes drank water containing 2 tablespoons of cider vinegar before a carbohydrate breakfast.
-Vinegar increased insulin sensitivity by 34 percent in those with pre-diabetes and 19 percent in those with diabetes.
+Vinegar increased insulin sensitivity by 34% in those with pre-diabetes and 19% in those with diabetes.
 Subjects were better able to get sugar from blood into cells and their blood-sugar and insulin levels improved.
-Indeed, blood-sugar levels were 25 percent lower in those with diabetes, and nearly 50 per cent lower in those with pre-diabetes.
+Indeed, blood-sugar levels were 25% lower in those with diabetes, and nearly 50% lower in those with pre-diabetes.
 (Diabetes Care, 2004).

 One possible reason is that vinegar delays stomach emptying.
 Another is that its acetic acid deactivates the gut enzymes that convert sugars to